 How will you be paid?

 The fact is, you are relying on these companies to be honest.
 Once you’ve sent your cartridges, that’s it, they’re gone.
-If the company contacts you to say that the cartridges weren’t any good and they have “been disposed of”, then you have to accept that.
+If the company contacts you to say that the old ink cartridges weren’t any good and they won’t be sending you any cash, then you have to accept that.

 However, if you never received money from them before, it’s not like you’re missing out anyway.

 If you don’t fancy a recycling company, you could try to sell your empties on eBay.
 There are plenty of empty cartridges listed on there and many seem to sell.
 You do need to consider that you will have to pay fees though.

 Is ink cartridge recycling worth it?